Services for women and families

 Strengthening connections

-We work to bring communities together through special events such as Mother’s Day and International Mother Language Day, to bring our families together.
+We work to bring communities together through special events such as Mother’s Day and International Mother Language Day.

 As well, we encourage our clients to participate in community events to strengthen their connection to their local community.